andyl/BAMRU-Private/README.md

 - pubstage - public staging server for integration testing
 - production - the live system

-Deploying to Vagrant:
-- edit your Capfile to set the default stage to 'vagrant'
+Provisioning the Vagrant box:
 - create and provision the VM using `vagrant up`
 - setup ssh using `vagrant ssh-config >> ~/.ssh/config`
 - add 'dns lookup' using `sudo echo '192.168.33.12 vagrant' >> /etc/hosts`

+Deploying the App:
+- edit your Capfile to set the default stage to 'vagrant'
 - initialze the app using `cap deploy:setup ; cap deploy:cold`
 - upload the image directory using `cap data:upload:sysdir`
 - upload the database using `cap data:upload:db`